akhilesh9014/prometheus-role/README.md

 ###  service grafana-server start
 ### service node_exporter start

-the above commands are starting the all services
+the above commands are start the all services

 Author Information